jeffbrissette/jeffbrissette/README.md

-### Hi there 👋
+### Greetings 👋

-- 🌱 I’m currently learning how to use the Fullbay App and Sourcecode.
+- 🌱 I’m currently learning how to VueJs
+- ⚡ Ineteresting fact: I have breached a door using a shotgun.

 <!--
 **jeffbrissette/jeffbrissette** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.